 That allows you to give warnings based on natural stopping points, like “You need to log off at the end of this round.”
 Make sure to praise your child for logging off promptly and without a lot of complaining.

 The challenge: Kids with ADHD are more likely to engage in risky behavior, like watching inappropriate videos or sexting.

-How you can help: Keep TVs and computers in a common area, like the living room, to make it harder for your child to spend too much time online or engage in risky behavior.
-And make it clear you’ll be doing surprise inspections on your child’s phone and other devices.
+How you can help: Keep TVs, computers, and other electronic devices in a common area, like the living room.
+This makes it harder for your child to spend too much time online or engage in risky behavior.

 Trouble spot: Difficulty sleeping

 The challenge: Bedtime can be challenging for kids with ADHD.
 Being online at night can make it even tougher for them to wind down.